matrix-org/matrix-spec/content/client-server-api/modules/content_repo.md

 * `audio/flac`
 * `audio/x-flac`

-These types are unlikely to cause Cross-Site Scripting issues within clients.
+These types are unlikely to cause Cross-Site Scripting issues when a `Content-Type` header is provided, as clients will only try to render the data using that content type.
+For example, if a HTML file is uploaded with a `Content-Type` of `image/png`, clients will just assume that the image is corrupted, and won't render it as a HTML page.
+Therefore, there is no risk in trusting the user-defined content type, as long as the `Content-Disposition` is calculated based on that type.

 Clients SHOULD NOT rely on servers returning `inline` rather than `attachment` on `/download`.
 Server implementations might decide out of an abundance of